Tuning the terahertz response of liquids by creating polar many-body excitations

 In different polar liquids, the real parts Re($\epsilon_i(\nu,c_e))= \epsilon'_i(\nu,c_e)$ of the macroscopic dielectric functions according to Eq.~\eqref{eq:ClausiusMossotti} become very similar for appropriate choices of electron concentrations $c_e$, as illustrated in Fig.~\ref{fig:CM_real_epsilon} for electron concentrations of $c_e=25$, 30 and 40$~\mu$M in IPA, EG and water.
 All three curves display a zero crossing at about $\nu_0 = 0.7$~THz and very similar dispersion in the low-frequency THz range.

 Figure~\ref{fig:exp_comp}(a) shows the polaron oscillations in IPA extracted by subtracting the step-like contribution from the cut in Fig.~\ref{fig:exp_IPA}(c).
 In Figs.~\ref{fig:exp_IPA}(b,~c), the same procedure was applied to equivalent data sets measured in EG and water.
-All three transients are normalized to their maximum and show clear oscillations for delay times $\tau>0$, which span in the cases of IPA and EG [cf. Figs.~\ref{fig:exp_comp}(a,~b)] the whole time range, reflecting the highly underdamped character of the polaron oscillations.
-The oscillations in water subside on a time scale of about 5~ps due to Debye relaxation of water molecules.
-In Figs.~\ref{fig:exp_comp}(d-f), the Fourier transforms of the oscillations are plotted as a function of frequency, exhibiting pronounced peaks at about 0.7~THz.
-The linewidth and center frequency of these peaks is well reproduced by the imaginary part of the reciprocal dielectric function $-\text{Im}[\epsilon_i(\nu)^{-1}]=\epsilon''_i(\nu)[\epsilon'_i(\nu)^2+\epsilon''_i(\nu)^2]^{-1}$ of the neat liquids around $\nu_0$ (cf. Eq. \ref{eq:Ime_vs_Imneat}).
-The spectral widths of the spectra are large compared to a potential linewidth caused by the damping $\gamma$ of the electron polarizability $\alpha_e$ (Eq.\ref{eq:ElectronPolarization}).
-For the current choice of electron concentrations $c_e$ in IPA and EG, relation \eqref{eq:profile} is approximately fulfilled, resulting in very similar line shapes of the polaron resonances [blue curves in Figs.~\ref{fig:exp_comp}(d) and (e)].
+All three transients are normalized to their maximum and show clear oscillations for delay times $\tau>0$, which span in the cases of IPA and EG [cf. Figs.~\ref{fig:exp_comp}(a,~b)] the whole time range, reflecting the highly underdamped character of the polaron oscillations. {The Fourier transforms of the oscillations [Figs.~\ref{fig:exp_comp}(d-f)]} display their maxima at an identical polaron frequency $\nu_0 = 0.7$~THz.
+The linewidths and center frequencies are well reproduced by the imaginary part of the reciprocal dielectric function $-\text{Im}[\epsilon_i(\nu)^{-1}]=\epsilon''_i(\nu)[\epsilon'_i(\nu)^2+\epsilon''_i(\nu)^2]^{-1}$ of the neat liquids around $\nu_0$ (cf. Eq. \ref{eq:Ime_vs_Imneat}).
+The widths of the spectra are {much larger than a potential linewidth caused by the damping $\gamma$ of the electron polarizability $\alpha_e$ (Eq.\ref{eq:ElectronPolarization}).}

+{ For the current choice of electron concentrations $c_e$ in IPA and EG, very similar line shapes of the polaron resonances [blue curves in Figs.~\ref{fig:exp_comp}(d) and (e)] are observed, i.e., relation \eqref{eq:profile} is approximately fulfilled.
+The substantially larger linewidth found for water originates mainly from the faster damping of polaron oscillations on a time scale of about 5~ps.
+In contrast to IPA and EG, intermolecular hydrogen bond modes and librations contribute to the dielectric spectrum of water in this spectral range and open an additional relaxation channel for the polaron oscillations.
+As a result, relation \eqref{eq:profile} cannot be fulfilled for water and one of the alcohols. }